Carnagion/dissertation/diss/diss.typ

 However, modelling runway holding times as an objective would no longer permit the application of some of the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose") due to the nature of the (new) objective function.
 There would thus be a need to re-investigate pruning rules with the inclusion of runway holding times.

+If feasible, I would like to explore some of these extensions and my stretch goal in the near future and work towards publishing this dissertation as a paper in a scientific journal.

 = Conclusion <section:conclusion>

 To summarise, this dissertation introduced a novel mathematical model for the integrated runway sequencing and de-icing problem, and a branch-and-bound algorithm capable of solving the problem to optimality.